“Who are you?”

 Let’s get going.

 Ever notice how some people have a “signature” style?
-From Cate Blanchette’s suits, to Keith Urban’s mop of hair, to Margot Robbie’s apparent lack of a personal style?
+From Elton 'Rocket Man' John's iconic glasses and suits, to Keith Urban’s mop of hair, to Margot Robbie’s apparent lack of a personal style?
 Celebrities tend to find one thing that makes them stand out.

 Their chosen visual style soon becomes synonymous with themselves.
 And the same becomes true of your brand’s visual identity, too.